hashicorp/terraform-website/content/source/docs/enterprise-beta/vcs/bitbucket-cloud.html.md

 ---
 layout: enterprise2
-page_title: "Bitbucket Cloud - VCS Services - Terraform Enterprise Beta"
+page_title: "Bitbucket Cloud - VCS Providers - Terraform Enterprise Beta"
 sidebar_current: "docs-enterprise2-vcs-bitbucket-cloud"
 ---

 # Configuring Bitbucket Cloud Access

 These instructions are for using Bitbucket Cloud for Terraform Enterprise (TFE)'s VCS features.
-Bitbucket Cloud is the cloud-hosted version of Bitbucket; [self-hosted Bitbucket Server instances have separate instructions,](./bitbucket-server.html) as do the [other supported VCS services.](./index.html)
+Bitbucket Cloud is the cloud-hosted version of Bitbucket; [self-hosted Bitbucket Server instances have separate instructions,](./bitbucket-server.html) as do the [other supported VCS providers.](./index.html)

 Connecting TFE to your VCS involves five steps: